 So long as you remain truthful, we can help you access justice.
 Otherwise, the main person you are damaging is yourself.
 If the judge finds an element of fraud in your case, you could be denied the chance to get any compensation whatsoever.
 This will be hard to bear if you have genuinely been injured through no fault of your own.
 Initially we all give you free legal advice.

 If you have been injured and someone else is to blame, please contact us at Ashmans Solicitors.
-We specialise in personal injury claims and can act on your behalf.
+We specialise in accident at work compensation and can act on your behalf.
+There is personal injury claim time limit.

 You can call us on 0333 009 6275.
 We are available 24 hours a day, 7 days a week.